LAST UPDATED: 10th January 2023 by The Editorial Team

-Summary: Learn how to insulate a water tank, insulate a hot water tank, insulate a cold water tank, insulate using insulation boards and insulate using an insulation jacket.
+Summary: Step by step guide and video showing how to insulate a water tank, insulate a hot water tank, insulate a cold water tank, insulate using insulation boards and insulate using an insulation jacket.

 If your water cylinders do not have any insulation, then you will need to purchase a cylinder jacket to fit over them.
 These insulation jackets comprise of several plastic segments and come in various different sizes.

 - Circular hot water tanks have a range of insulating jackets available.
 Measure the size of your water tank so you know what size insulation jacket to purchase.

 - When you have got the correct jacket for the cylinder, slide it over the body of the cylinder.

 - You will notice that it is in segments and has straps that run around it so it can be tightened.
 Follow the manufacturer’s instructions on how to fit the jacket correctly.

 - Make sure you strap the segments of the jacket firmly but do not over-tighten.
 Also make sure there are no gaps between the segments

 Water tanks in the loft should be insulated along the sides and should have an insulated lid.
 The two main types of insulation for a loft tank are insulating boards and insulating jackets.